Safety

 Wildlife Viewing

 Wildlife viewing is very safe as long as you listen to the advice given by your guide.
 Incidents with wild animals are extremely rare.
-Also helpful are ‘Wildlife Viewing Safety Precautions’ below.
+Also helpful are the ‘Wildlife Viewing Safety Precautions’ below.